empyreanx/pico_headers/README.md

 The examples and tests compile and run on Linux (GCC), Windows (MSYS2/MinGW64), and MacOS (Clang).
 The only exception is the Rogue demo, which only compiles/runs on Linux and MacOS.

-All libraries are licensed under your choice of zlib or the public domain.
+Most libraries are licensed under your choice of zlib or the public domain.
+The remaining libraries are licensed under the MIT license.

 I give my thanks to [Randy Gaul](https://github.com/RandyGaul) for inspiration, answering my questions, and the template for this project.